Emergency Management Agency

 East Providence, RI 02914

 East Providence EMA is on Facebook!
 The Facebook page includes updates on any local emergencies, general City emergency management activities, and forecasts for non-routine weather.
-We'll also be uploading some pictures from local weather events.
+We'll also upload some pictures from local weather events.
 Link to us here: https://www.facebook.com/EastProvEMA .

 The website for the National Weather Service (NWS) Office in Taunton, http://www.erh.noaa.gov/box/, displays all weather watches and warnings for the southern New England area on a regional map and provides forecasts and discussions.
 The site contains links to other NWS forecast offices nationwide, and to other NOAA weather-related sites.
 For local NWS Watch/Warning criteria, see our own Guide to National Weather Service Watches, Warnings and Advisories .